nestordemeure/breviarium/data/english.md

 If parents are quarreling, do not readily adhere to either side, but find business to be absorbed in, so you may be excused by both sides, and neither will know you are not on their side, even if you show no special friendship to either.

-Do not be deemed the author of any new laws, especially adverse ones, with superiors and the one who rules.
-Be rare in public, readily report trivial matters to him, and do not boast of his friendship.
+Do not be deemed the author of any new laws, especially adverse ones, point to superiors and the one who rules.

+Be rare in public, readily report trivial matters to your superior, and do not boast of his friendship.

 If you notice you can do everything with the powerful, know that whatever sin they commit will be imputed to you.
 Therefore, ensure the ruler sees your advice, accepts your intercessions, but in your absence arranges the matter otherwise.
 This should be especially held by confessors of princes.

 If your family lineage or ancestors are praised, divert the conversation elsewhere, so they may notice this modesty of yours.
 Then the praise will be safe without envy.
-If it seems good to please, hatreds will arise.
+If you seem too pleased, hatreds will arise.

 Do not be a public praiser of those things which are pleasing and favorable.